SC3025/VSDSquadron-Tasks/README.md

-The above tasks are tasks related to the RISC V internship by the VSLI System Design(VSD).They contain a breif summary of each task performed and the subsequent steps to folllow to replicte the tasks
+The tasks mentioned above are related to the RISC V internship organized by VSLI System Design (VSD).
+Each task includes a detailed summary of the activities performed, as well as the subsequent steps to follow in order to replicate those tasks effectively.
+Understanding these summaries is crucial for anyone wishing to join the internship program, as they provide a clear insight into the objectives and methods employed.